XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/Team_Notes.md

-Deploying on GCP.

 -----

-## Full-Batch vs. Mini-Batch:
+## Full-Batch vs. Mini-Batch Deploying on GCP:

 Choice: **scale-up vs. scale-out** - do both - an exploration with A/B testing.